-- Information which the recipient developed independently of the other party's protected information.
+- Information that the recipient developed independently of the other party's protected information.

 The Relationship between Trade Secrets and Confidential Information

 A trade secret is a type of intellectual property, which provides independent economic value to the owner due to its unavailability to the public.
 Conversely, the protection of most confidential agreements is not dependent on economic value.
 The information it protects only needs to be kept secret for it to be considered confidential information.

 If you need more information about confidentiality agreement law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.